 When you budget a month ahead, all of the money is in your bank account on the first of the month, so you don’t have to worry about when exactly each of your bills is due.

 When you’re budgeting one month ahead, you’ve already got that small emergency fund built into your budget.
-If any emergencies happen, you know you’re covered for the month.
+If any emergencies happen, you know you’re covered for at least the next month.

 Many people get into a pattern where they put all of their expenses onto a credit card and then use their income from the following month to pay off their credit card.

 The problem with this is that you’re spending money you haven’t even earned yet.
+First, it’s just not a good habit to get into.
+Second, if you lose your job and don’t have the income you expected, you may not be able to pay for those purchases at all.
 Rather than always being one month ahead on bills, you’re always one month behind.
-And if you lose your job or another emergency pops up, you’re in trouble.

 When you budget one month ahead, you know you’re only spending money you already have.